1211ciel/node/words.md

 industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.
+It should be something our whole industry adpots.

+industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry industry
 It should be something our whole industry adopts.
 It should be something our whole industry adopts.
 It should be something our whole industry adopts.